rubynor/rails-setup/README.md

 bundle exec guard init rspec
 ```

+Edit Guardfile and change to `guard :rspec, cmd: "rspec --tty"`

 Guard has been added to `Procfile.dev`, and can be started, with
 ```
 foreman start